SEI-R-2-22/u2_lesson_react_router/README.md

 Now let's add in a way of getting back to the `Home` page.
 Import the `Nav` component from the `components` folder into `App.js` and render it inside the `<header>` tag.

-Now, we'll import the `NavLink` component in our `Nav` component to set up a link back to the `Home` page:
+Now, we'll import the `Link` component in our `Nav` component to set up a link back to the `Home` page:

 ```js
 import React from 'react'